-Next Generation Components (Optical Transceivers, Point-to- Point Master and Secondary Rack-mount Units)
+Next Generation Components (Optical Transceivers, Point-to- Point Master and Secondary Rack-mount Units, O-RAN Points of Interface)

-The Next Generation Optical Transceivers and Point-to- Point Master and Secondary Rack-mount Units contain a non-replaceable battery so observe the following precautions:
+The Next Generation Optical Transceivers, Point-to- Point Master and Secondary Rack-mount Units, O-RAN Points of Interface contain a non-replaceable battery so observe the following precautions:

-- During use, storage, or transportation of the equipment, do not subject the battery to extreme conditions, such as: - An extremely high temperature surrounding environment. - Note: The allowable temperature range is -40 to +85°C. - An extremely low air pressure.
+- During use, storage, or transportation of the equipment, do not subject the battery to extreme conditions, such as: - An extremely high temperature surrounding environment.
+Note: The allowable temperature range is -40 to +85°C. - An extremely low air pressure.